-The Soft Power Connector is located on pins 1 and 2 of jumper block J13.
-The Tigercub uses the PIIX4 chip for power management, including turning on and off the system.
+The Soft Power Connector is located on pins 6 and 8 (or pins 5 and 6) of jumper block J10.
+The Tigercub uses the PIIX4e chip for power management, including turning on and off the system.
 If the Power Button Function option in the Power Mangement Menu is set to On/Off (which is the default), pressing the power button once, after the BIOS has booted up, will turn the system on and off.
-If the Power Button Function option is set to Suspend, pressing the power button once will wake the system or send it in to Suspend mode.
+If the Power

+Button Function option is set to Suspend, pressing the power button once will wake the system or send it in to Suspend mode.
 In this case, you cannot turn the system off unless you shut down through the Windows operating system or you hold the power button down for four seconds.